MC Cabelinho: Musical characteristics

 Cabelinho's musical genre is primarily classified as trap.
 He stands out for blending rap and funk in his songs, two genres originating from the outskirts.
 While raising awareness in his lyrics, he also advocates for the release of lighter songs.
 MC has also explored other genres such as R&B, drill, and pagode.
 When he's in the creative process, he creates several songs.
 Often, he composes melodies on the spot and then writes the lyrics.
 He used to sing in church, so he has an understanding of tone.

 Influences

 The singer Amy Winehouse is considered Cabelinho's greatest influence.

-Cabelinho's main artistic inspiration is the English singer Amy Winehouse, who passed away in 2011.
-To whom he dedicated three tattoos.
-No antebraço esquerdo, há o rosto de uma Amy adulta e um outro da artista aos cinco anos de idade.
-Pouco abaixo da orelha esquerda, está escrito “Amy”.
-On his left forearm, there is a portrait of an adult Amy and another of the artist at the age of five.
+Cabelinho's main artistic inspiration is the English singer Amy Winehouse.
+Cabelinho has a tattoo of Winehouse as an adult on his left forearm, and another of Winehouse at the age of five.
 Just below his left ear, the word 'Amy' is tattooed.

-Besides Amy Winehouse, the rapper admires major trap stars like Travis Scott, Quavo, and Post Malone.
+Besides Amy Winehouse, Cabelinho admires major trap stars like Travis Scott, Quavo, and Post Malone.
 He also admires the funk artist MC Orelha, who he always listened to on his way to school.
 He started rapping because he really wanted to be like the old MCs, such as Orelha, Tikão, Frank, and Smith.